vercel/next.js/examples/with-stencil/README.md

 ## The idea behind the example

 Stencil is a compiler that generates Web Components (more specifically, Custom Elements).
-Stencil combines the best concepts of the most popular frameworks into a simple build-time tool.
+Stencil combines the best concepts of the most popular frameworks into a build-time tool.

 In this example we have two workspaces: